lcreid/infrastructure/README.md

 I really only need backups now of the databases.
 If something goes bad on the server, I just deploy the server.
 If we had uploads, I'd have to back them up too, but that's not the case so far.
 Previously I backed up the VM, and the database VM.
 There is a Postgres image to do backups.
 It might put them on S3.
 It runs as another accessory.

-Exclude the whole server from backups, since I can just re-create it?
+Exclude the whole server from the host backups, as I did with the other VMs, since it was backing itself up?
 Yes.
 That's what I did.

+Backing up `kamal-a`.
+That's a lot being backed up that doesn't need to be backed up, but I can tune this, I guess.
+I really only need to back up the `~deploy` directory, as that's where the database data is.

 ## Configuring